samanthahastie/Cardiometabolic-Phenotypes-and-Predicted-Trouble-Sleeping-in-US-Adults/README.md

 Project Description: This project explores cardiometabolic phenotypes in NHANES data in order to evaluate if the addition of phenotype membership improves prediction of sleep trouble beyond an initial supervised model.

+## Data

+The data used is provided in the "data" folder in this repository.
+It is NHANES data initially located at https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020

 ## Setup

 This project uses Python with Jupyter notebooks for data analysis and modeling.